accurat/accurapp/README.md

 ## Available Env Variables
 These are the Env Variables that Accurapp provides you, you cannot modify them directly:
+- **LATEST_TAG** - The latest git tag you made, useful if you want to display a build version in your application
-- **LATEST_COMMIT** - The latest commit hash, useful if you want to display a build version in your application
+- **LATEST_COMMIT** - The latest commit hash, useful if you want to display a more specific build version
 - **LATEST_COMMIT_TIMESTAMP** - The UTC timestamp of the latest commit, you can use it like this:

 ```js